Gloomy U.S. retail outlook dulls hopes of strong holiday season spending

 WRAPUP 2-Strong US retail sales underscore economy's resilience

-(Reporting by Ananya Mariam Rajesh and Aishwarya Venugopal in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Ananya Mariam Rajesh and Aishwarya Venugopal in Bengaluru; Additional reporting by Granth Vanaik; Editing by Arun Koyyur and Maju Samuel)

 ((AnanyaMariam.Rajesh@thomsonreuters.com ; Twitter: https://twitter.com/AnanyaMariam;))